dh-developer/interview/React/Interview Questions.md

 * What makes React a good tool and what are the parts of it you don't like.
 * Talk about projects you've used it for and why was the decision made?
-* Describe life cycle [See component life cycle doc]
+* Describe life cycle [Component Lifecycle.md]
 * How do you prefer to split up components?
 * Explain the Virtual DOM, and a pragmatic overview of how React renders it to the DOM.
 * What is the significance of refs in React?
+[Refs.md]
 * What is the significance of keys in React?
+[Keys.md]

 ### What is Redux?